 The Hospital is affiliated with UCSF, which is the sole corporate member of the Hospital.
 To maintain high professional standards and provide efficient patient care and support services, the Hospital and Medical Staff are authorized to work cooperatively with the Medical Staff of Medical Staff of UCSF Medical Center to develop processes, policies, or agreements for cooperation in fulfilling the Medical Staff's responsibilities to Children's Hospital & Research Center Oakland, including those involving committees, credentialing, quality and patient safety, and peer review.
-In developing these processes, policies, or agreements, the Hospital and Medical Staff shall ensure that cooperation does not infringe on the Medical Staff's right to self-governance or in any way limit the Medical Staff's ability to meet its own legal and accreditation requirements.
+In developing these processes, policies, or agreements, the Hospital and Medical Staff's right to self-governance or in any way limit the Medical Staff's ability to meet its own legal and accreditation requirements.